NiraOra/COMP3411-assign1/README.md

-# COMP3411-assign1
+# COMP3411 Assign 1

 Repo just in case collab for assignment yay

 ## Things to keep in mind